 - Having an integrated approach to tree planting to ensure that tree planting aligns with key capital works projects and initiatives.

-Council will prepare community and council assets for a changed climate by:
+Council will prepare community and council assets for a changing climate by:

 - Managing and maintaining trees within the City of Port Phillip to ensure that they survive for future generations.